quicbit-js/qb1/ref/first-principles.md

 We use first principles to guide the construction of this qb1 format/serialization/storage/search:

-## Principle: Smallest Serialization Unit is 8-bits
+## Principle: Smallest serialization unit is 8-bits

 12-bit data and architecture faded away in the 70s and eking out single bit savings cramming a few 5-bit words into 2 bytes is not very effective.
 Our smallest unit of serialization is 8-bits.